iankorf/mmsearch/README.md

 ```

 The `download` should complete in a couple minutes.
 Files are stored in the
-`./build` directory.
-The `create` should complete in about a minute.
-The
+`./build` directory (~40MB compressed).
+The `create` should complete in about a
+minute.
+The database file is `./mmsearch.db` (~1GB compared to the ~400MB of
-database file is `./mmsearch.db`.
-The `test` runs through 6k queries and
-completes in about a second.
+uncompressed files).
+The `test` runs through 6k queries and completes in about
+a second (depending on I/O and OS caching).

 The database is not designed to be updated, but rather rebuilt.
 Running
 `mmsearch rebuild`, performs the `download` and `create` actions with default
-parameters, saving the database temporarily as `new.db` as it waits for active
+parameters, saving the database temporarily as `./new.db` as it waits for
-connections to close.
+active connections to close.

 There is a `mmsearch browse` that launches an interactive browser, but this is
-currently shit.
+currently shit and should not be used.

 ## Tables ##